Within There is but One Abode

 A set of geometric shapes rises up in silent proclamation.
 The artwork Manifestación by Soledad Dahbar is composed of the repetition and grouping of circles, squares and triangles attached to wooden poles to form a group of resting signs that combine artistic and political activism.
 The proportion of the colours copper, silver and gold reflects the percentages of these minerals in the soil and mountains of northwest Argentina, which are being exploited by massive mining concerns.
 The way the signs are laid out to form a horizon and silhouette of polychrome mountains symbolizes the return of the metals extracted from the landscape to their original state in the ground.
 This dimension of the artwork is accompanied by an aesthetic dimension in which simple shapes combine with the bright colours – in resonance with the landscape – and a political one in which the signs act as guardians of a collective treasure.

-Soledad Dahbar is studying for a Master’s in Contemporary Latin American Aesthetics at the Universidad Nacional de Avellaneda.
+Soledad Dahbar (Salta, 1976) is studying for a Master’s in Contemporary Latin American Aesthetics at the Universidad Nacional de Avellaneda.
 Since 2015, she has directed the La Arte visual arts project.
 In 2021, she was selected for the National Salon of Visual Arts, the 8M Prize and the Amalia Fortabat Prize.
 She received distinctions at the Andreani Foundation Award (2013) and the 31st Salta Provincial Salon (2012), among others.
 In 2021, she was awarded the Metropolitan Fund and Patronage and, in 2019, the “Creation” scholarship by the Fondo Nacional de las Artes and the Future Platform scholarship by Argentina’s Ministry of Culture.
 The collaborative projects she has coordinated include the following: Tierra suelta [Loose Earth] (Cachi, Salta, 2017), with Andrea Fernández; Residencia Puente Campamento Vespucio [Residence Bridge Campsite Vespuccio] (General Mosconi, Salta, 2016), with Santiago Gasquet; Residencia telúrica II [Telluric Residence II] (San Carlos, Salta, 2013) and 5 intenciones y 1 defecto [5 Intentions and 1 Defect] (2012).
 He coordinated the project La Guarda (Salta, 2006-2009) with the artists Ana Benedetti and Roxana Ramos.

 Carlos Aguirre at the exhibition Within There Is But One Abode